Nicotine salt

 Nicotine salts are salts formed from nicotine and an acid.
 They are found naturally in tobacco leaves.
 Various acids can be used, leading to different conjugate bases paired with the ammonium form of nicotine.

 Research

 Research on nicotine salts is limited.
-Possible health risks of persistent inhalation of high levels of nicotine salts are not known.
+Possible health risks of persistent inhalation of high levels of nicotine salts are not fully known.
 "Juul products use nicotine salts, which can lead to much more available nicotine," Principal Deputy Director Dr. Anne Schuchat of the Centers for Disease Control and Prevention (CDC) stated in September 2019.
 She also stated that the nicotine salts "cross the blood brain barrier and lead to potentially more effect on the developing brain in adolescents."

 Types

 A nicotine base and a weak acid such as benzoic acid or levulinic acid is used to form a nicotine salt.
 Across a sample of 23 nicotine salts available for public purchase, the three most common acids used in the formation of nicotine salts were lactic acid, benzoic acid and levulinic acid.
 Benzoic acid is the most used acid to create a nicotine salt.
 Nicotine pyruvate is another form of nicotine salt.
 A chemical reaction with a pyruvic acid is used to aerosolize nicotine.